grpc/test-infra/tools/README.md

 The
 script [prepare_prebuilt_workers.go](pre_built_workers/prepare_prebuilt_workers.go)
-builds images and pushes them to a user specified Google clooud registry.
+builds images and pushes them to a user specified Google cloud registry.
 For example, the following shows this process (building and pushing prebuilt images) for cxx and go workers: